alex1031/nba_player_stat_projection/README.md

 ## Background Information
 The idea behind this project was to create a tool where it can used for daily fantasy or betting purposes.
-Within the fantasy basketball world, one of the most important statistic is a player's minutes played, since the player would not be able to produce any meaningful statistic if he isn't even going to touch the court.
+Within the fantasy basketball world, one of the most important statistic is a player's minutes played, since the player would not be able to produce any meaningful stats if he isn't even going to touch the court.
-A similar idea can also be derived from the stat of a team's defense against a stat from different position, as a player who plays in the Center position would be tipped to secure more rebounds if the opponent gives up more rebound to a Center.
+A similar idea can also be derived from the stat of a team's defense against different positions, as a player who plays in the Center position would be tipped to secure more rebounds if the opponent gives up more rebound to a Center.
 Furthermore, the choice of using stats per minute was an attempt to mitigate the effect of a player getting more minutes as a replacement to an injury player, or vice versa.